Gifty new and unusual pandemic-proof games for the holidays

 DO YOU LOOK LIKE YOUR CAT?: What kind of cat are you?
 A magnificent Maine Coon?
 A sweet Scottish Fold?
 This card memory game matches cat cards with human cards.
 Collect the most pairs to win.
 A booklet is the final arbiter of which felines go with which humans.
-On pre-order for Dec.
-10. And, yes, there’s a dog version, too, now widely available. $16.99.
+Widely available.
+And, yes, there’s a dog version, too, now widely available. $16.99.

 BOOM AGAIN: Designed for two players or two teams, this trivia quiz game speaks directly to the generations that grew up in the ’50s, ‘60s and ’70s.
 It features over 2,200 questions drawing from advertising slogans and jingles, politics and social movements, and movies, music and television.
 It covers the anti-war movement, the sexual revolution and the drug culture that were a huge part of the boomer experience. $45.
 Available exclusively at BoomAgain.com.